§ Trust Spanning Protocol (TSP) Specification

 .

-Please refer to Section 7 for details of relationship referral control payload fields.
+Please refer to Section 7 for details of relationship referral control messages.

 § Anycast Intermediary

-A common use case of sending TSP messages to multiple recipents is to anycast authenticated but not individually encrypted message to anyone who is interested to receive, e.g. by subscribing to a messaging service or by social media recommendation algorithms.
+A common use case of sending TSP messages to multiple recipents is to anycast authenticated but not encrypted messages to anyone who is interested in receiving them, e.g. by subscribing to a messaging service or by social media recommendation algorithms.

 Since these messages are not confidential, the distribution of these messages can be performed by an intermediary.
 For details of such TSP messages, see Section 3.5.2.

-Although these messages are authenticated to a sender’s VID, the message between the sender and its intermediary can still be confidential.
-In fact, they can be communicated from the source to its intermediary over a Nested Mode relationship which is specific to the anycast group (or similar notions supported by the intermediary).
-The details of such mechanisms are out of scope of this specification.
+Although these messages are authenticated to a sender’s VID, the messages between the sender and its intermediary can still be confidential.
+In fact, they can be communicated from the source to its intermediary over a Nested Mode relationship specific to the anycast group (or similar notions supported by the intermediary).
+The details of such mechanisms are out of scope for this specification.

-For either Direct Mode or Routed Mode endpoint-to-endpoint relationships, Authentic and Confidential (AAC)messages defined in Section 3.5.1 SHOULD be used with control data being carried in the confidential header and payload fields.
+For either Direct Mode or Routed Mode endpoint-to-endpoint relationships, Authentic and Confidential (AAC) messages defined in Section 3.5.1 SHOULD be used with control data being carried in the confidential payload fields.

 § Direct Relationship Forming